NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 as a standards-track specification.
 This decision by the IETF does not alter the general guidance in {{!RFC2914}}.

-In the following sections, we first briefly explain the design principles of CUBIC, then provide the exact specification of CUBIC, and finally discuss the safety features of CUBIC following the guidelines specified in {{!RFC5033}}.
+The following sections first briefly explain the design principles of CUBIC, provide the exact specification of CUBIC, and finally discuss the safety features of CUBIC following the guidelines specified in {{!RFC5033}}.